Directorate-General for Legal Service: To represent the Commission in litigation

 The Legal Service's role as agent of the Commission in court is comparable to the traditional role of legal counsel: the Legal Service is the in-house counsel to the commission.
 According to Commission decision EEC of 8 July 1959, the Legal Service is the only entity authorized to represent the commission before the Courts, meaning the following jurisdictions: the jurisdictions of the European Union, national courts and tribunals (mostly for debt recovery), international courts (mainly WTO), the EFTA Court, the arbitral tribunals, such as ICSID (International Center for Settlements of Investment Dispute), Permanent Court of Arbitration (PCA), and amicus curiae.
 Most of the cases are before the Court of Justice of the European Union in Luxembourg.
 The director-general is empowered to designate the agents to act in front of the courts.
 In the most important cases, the director-general himself represents the Commission in front of the Court of Justice.

 Organization

 The Legal Service is a horizontal service department directly under the authority of the President of the commission.
-The head of the Legal Service is its Director-General (currently: Daniel Calleja Crespo), who is assisted by a deputy director-general (currently: Clemens Ladenburger).
+The head of the Legal Service is its Director-General (currently: Alberto De Gregorio Merino), who is assisted by a deputy director-general (currently: Clemens Ladenburger).

 The Legal Service is composed of 14 teams that are responsible for different legal areas and policies.
 A director who reports to the director-general leads each team.
 The members of the Legal Service are expected to carry out the two main functions of the Legal Service (representation in court cases and legal advice).
 The different teams often cooperate on issues requiring multiple areas of expertise.